cfgauss/r-novice-gapminder/_extras/guide.md

 This difference between `==` and `%in%` is important to remember, because it can introduce hard to find and subtle bugs!

-***CHALLENGES*** - allot 10 min
+***CHALLENGES 2 & 3***: allot 8 min

 #### Using Logical Operations to Subset Data

-We can subset data by using boolean vectors:
+We can subset data by using logical vectors:

 ~~~
 x[c(TRUE, TRUE, FALSE, FALSE, FALSE)]
 ~~~
 {: .r}

 R will return any values that are indicated by `TRUE` in your vector, and filter out any that are `FALSE`.

 ~~~
 x[c(TRUE, FALSE)]
 ~~~
 {: .r}

-R also recycled our logical vector
+Here R recycled our logical vector.

-comparison operators evaluate to logical vectors we can use them to succinctly subset vectors
+Comparison operators evaluate to logical vectors so we can use them to subset vectors.

 ~~~
 x > 7